Shulman Chocolate museum consists of one building with several areas: a small museum, a chocolate factory, a store, and a workshop area.

 Next, they created chocolate balls.

+And in the end, we received the chocolate drawing.
 This is the kitten that my daughter made:

 Everybody loves chocolate.
 And children love chocolate workshops.
 Thus a visit to Shulman Chocolate Museum is a good option for families with kids.